OLC-Bioinformatics/ConFindr/docs/usage.md

-# Usage with a Pip/Conda Install

-If you used pip or conda to install, all you need to do is activate your ConFindr virtualenv/type `confindr.py` on the command line.
-Doing so without providing parameters will give a message telling you what parameters you do need to provide.

 ## Example Dataset

 An example dataset has been uploaded to FigShare.
 You can download it to your current working directory with the following command: